-We will advise you of the type of geotechnical investigation planned within your property and agree how we will access the survey site.
-Vehicles will enter your property at the agreed location, and travel to the survey site.
+If geotechnical investigations are required, we will advise you of the type planned within your property and agree how we will access the survey site.
+Vehicles will enter your property at the agreed location and travel to the survey site.
 Access tracks may need to be constructed and vegetation clearing may be required in some locations.
 Some localised noise will occur, from the operation of excavators and drilling machinery.

-The geotechnical investigations will usually occur during daylight hours.
+Geotechnical investigations will usually occur during daylight hours.
 Exceptions to this would be discussed and agreement obtained between you, ARTC and the contracted parties, in accordance with the Land Access Agreement.